andrebertoncini/daily_precip_rockies_usask/README.md

 # daily_precip_rockies_usask
-Daily precipitation USask data corrected for snowfall undercatch for stations located in the Canadian Rockies.
+Daily precipitation data corrected for snowfall undercatch for stations located in the Canadian Rockies that belong to the University of Saskatchewan.
+Associated metadata per station is also made available.
+This data is a subset of the data available here (https://github.com/andrebertoncini/precip_uncertainty) that includes only the data originated from stations that belong to the University of Saskatchewan.